jmandel1027/perspex/README.md

 ## Getting started

-If this is your first time running the project you'll need to install `helm`, `k3d` and `tilt` to set up local development environment

-This command will spin up the entire stack, verifying that docker is active and install dependencies like k3d, helm and tilt if their not already present
+This command will spin up the entire stack, verifying that docker is active.
+Since this project utilizes [Hermit](https://cashapp.github.io/hermit/) for hermetic dependencies no external dependencies other than docker are required.

 ```sh
 bin/boot.sh -o
 ```
-If you would like to operate the stack manually and have tilt, k3d, and helm installed, please perform the following

 ```sh